 Possible Reasons to Buy a Second to Die Life Insurance Policy

-• Provide cash to your estate executor/trustee to avoid selling off assets to pay estate taxes upon the death of the policyholders.
+• Provide cash to your estate executor/trustee.
+This avoids selling off assets to pay estate taxes upon the death of the policyholders.

 Survivorship Policies With Optional Riders

 Insurance carriers offer rider options with survivorship policies that tack on additional benefits to your coverage.
-Here is one of the more popular and valuable ones offered for an additional cost:
+Here is one of the most popular and valuable one offered at an additional cost:

 Survivorship Whole Life Policies Are Not Always Enough

-The bottom line is that survivorship policies might indeed be an effective estate-planning tool, but might not be enough for all couples who feel they need to add individual coverage for the second-to-die or surviving policyholder.
-That is common among couples that will need that additional liquidity after the death of the first spouse, such as in the case of an insured couple with a big age gap.
+The bottom line is that survivorship policies might be an effective estate-planning tool, but it may not be enough for most couples.
+Some partners feel the need to add individual coverage so that there is enough cash for the surviving partner.
+This is most common in couples with a big age gap.

 Design a Smart Life Insurance Plan